 https://itpluspoint.in/sp_artwork/MedicalClaims/Html/MIC_22/Membership.html (Use change status option)

-Termination type will be two types “Non-payment of membership fees” and “Member requested for withdraw membership”
+Termination type will be two types “Non-payment of membership fees” and “Member requested for withdraw membership” and “deceased members”.

 Non-payment of membership fees

 Termination date will be always last day of the month.